marxin/texi2rst-generated/sphinx/install/host-target-specific-installation-notes-for-gcc.rst

 See :ref:`CR16 Options <cr16-options>`,

 Use :samp:`configure --target=cr16-elf --enable-languages=c,c++` to configure
-GCCfor building a CR16 elf cross-compiler.
+GCC for building a CR16 elf cross-compiler.

 Use :samp:`configure --target=cr16-uclinux --enable-languages=c,c++` to
-configure GCCfor building a CR16 uclinux cross-compiler.
+configure GCC for building a CR16 uclinux cross-compiler.

 CRIS
 ====